EricLee12118/Visualization-Group-Project/README.md

 ## Report

-The yellow-highlighted title **"highlightdashboard"** in the dashboard section represents the most important and comprehensive dashboard created for this project.
+The yellow-highlighted title **"highlight dashboard"** in the dashboard section represents the most important and comprehensive dashboard created for this project.